Imagine September is Already Here (Videos)

 Lions

-In AUGUST, me (and the world probably) found out that I (and many out there) wasn’t alone: Michelle Obama says she’s suffering from ‘low-grade depression’
+In AUGUST, me (and the world probably) found out that I (and many out there) wasn’t the only ones down: Michelle Obama says she’s suffering from ‘low-grade depression’

 The pandemic had its toll: fatalities, frustration, protests, you name it.